ChessPR/BrdPL/README.md

 talk about some language features, a tutorial of how to use it, and explain the code.

 # Language Features
-Board( # rows, # columns, set color1, set color2)
+Board( # rows, # columns, window)
 - specify the size of the board by the numbers of rows and columns
+- window corresponds to a tkinter object
 - you can set the board colors for example black and red for charckers.
 - For details: [Board.py](Board.py)